-STAGE 1 | ESSENTIAL MATHEMATICS
+ESSENTIAL MATHEMATICS

-Essential Mathematics is designed for a range of students, including those who are seeking to meet the SACE numeracy requirement and students who are planning to pursue a career in a range of trades or vocational pathways.
-There is an emphasis on extending students' mathematical skills in ways that apply to practical problem-solving in everyday and workplace contexts, in flexible and resourceful ways.
+Essential Mathematics is designed for a range of students, including those of you who are seeking to meet the SACE numeracy requirement and those of you who are planning to pursue a career in a range of trades or vocational pathways.
+There is an emphasis on extending your mathematical skills in ways that apply to practical problem-solving in everyday and workplace contexts, in flexible and resourceful ways.

-Students who complete 10 credits of this subject with a C grade or better will meet the numeracy requirement of the SACE.
+Those of you who complete 10 credits of this subject with a C grade or better will meet the numeracy requirement of the SACE.